 13. Get kids their own stationery

 Our kids love personalized things–especially when they have an uncommon name that you don’t see everywhere.
-So for all the Thalias, Dantes, and Quinlans (as well as the Isabellas, Emmas, and Jacks), don’t underestimate the power of a nice set of stationery to get them writing notes with a little less prodding.
-(This fun personalized stationery by Leslie Hamer from Minted doesn’t feel anything like formal stationery grownups might use.)
+So for all the Emmelines, Dantes, and Quinlans (as well as the Chloes, Emmas, and Jacks), don’t underestimate the power of a nice set of stationery to get them writing notes with a little less prodding.
+(The fun personalized stationery at Minted like the one above doesn’t feel anything like formal stationery grownups might use.)

 14. Encourage kids to keep a diary or a journal